Evidence for Multiple Types of Post-Starburst Galaxies: Introduction

 \section{Introduction}

-Post-starburst (PSB) galaxies are a class of galaxies selected to have a large population of A stars (traced by H$\delta$), but no O and B stars (traced by H$\alpha$/[OII]).
-This abundance of A stars is typically interpreted as indicating that PSB galaxies have experienced a recent burst in star formation, whereas the absence of short-lived O and B stars suggests that they have minimal current star formation.
+Post-starburst (PSB) galaxies are a class of galaxies that are selected to have a large population of A stars (traced by H$\delta$), but no O and B stars (traced by H$\alpha$ and [OII]).
+This abundance of A stars is typically interpreted as indicating that PSB galaxies have experienced a recent secondary burst in star formation, whereas the absence of short-lived O and B stars suggests that they have minimal current star formation.
 Thus, a natural explanation, and the basis for the term post-starburst, is that PSB galaxies have rapidly quenched following an unsustainable burst of star formation \citep[e.g.,][]{Vergani_2009, Wilkinson_2017, French_2021}.

-Because PSB galaxies exhibit an overabundance of galaxy-galaxy mergers, these mergers are a likely candidate for triggering the starbursts that lead to a subsequent PSB phase.
+Because low-redshift ($z<2$) PSB galaxies exhibit an overabundance of galaxy-galaxy mergers, these mergers are a likely candidate for triggering the starbursts that lead to a subsequent PSB phase.
 A plausible mechanism is that mergers cause dense gas to compress and thereby allow an abrupt increase in star formation, but the detailed mechanisms for producing PSB galaxies are not yet fully understood \citep{Pawlik_2019, French_2021, Li_2023}.

 Moreover, not all PSB galaxies show evidence of a past or ongoing merger \citep{Pawlik_2015, French_2021, Cheng_2024}.
-This could be due to the morphological evidence of the merger fading over time \citep{Pawlik_2015, French_2021}, or alternatively, that there are multiple types of PSB galaxies mixed together --- some that are merger-driven and some that are not.
-Indeed, \citet{Li_2023} find that significantly more post-merger PSB galaxies quench their star formation outside-in, whereas slightly more non-post-merger PSB galaxies quench inside-out.
+The reason might be that the morphological evidence of the merger fades over time \citep{Pawlik_2015, French_2021}, or alternatively, that multiple types of PSB galaxies are mixed together, some that are merger-driven, and some that are not. \citet{Li_2023} reported that significantly more post-merger PSB galaxies quench their star formation outside-in, whereas slightly more nonpost-merger PSB galaxies quench inside-out.
 Unless some feedback mechanism causes inside-out-quenching galaxies to subsequently quench outside-in, this observation is consistent with the idea that PSB galaxies are produced by multiple distinct mechanisms.